 CardioMEMS HF System

-Abbott’s CardioMEMS™ HF System is the leading remote monitoring platform for both HFpEF1 and HFrEF patients clinically proven to:
+Abbott's CardioMEMS™ HF System is the leading remote hemodynamic monitoring platform for both HFpEF1 and HFrEF patients, supported by a variety of clinical trial data and proven to:

-• improve quality of life for heart failure patients4
+• improve quality of life for heart failure patients6

-As telemedicine becomes more common, the CardioMEMS HF System is a safe, reliable way to help your patients manage their heart failure.
+As telemedicine becomes more common, the CardioMEMS HF System continues to be a safe, reliable way to help your patients manage their heart failure.

-The CardioMEMS HF System offers you real-time notification of patient changes and simple, convenient access to secure data for proactive, personalized patient management.
-It also provides patients with a heightened awareness of the factors affecting their health and a powerful sense of control.
+The CardioMEMS HF System offers you regular notification of changes in a patient’s PA pressures and simple, convenient access to secure data for proactive, personalized patient management.
+These insights are enabled by the CardioMEMS sensor, which measures PA pressure.
+The system also provides patients with a heightened awareness of the factors affecting their health and a powerful sense of control.

 Monitoring Pulmonary Artery (PA) Pressures is Proactive and Actionable

-The CardioMEMS HF System remotely monitors changes in pulmonary artery (PA) pressure, an early indicator of the onset of worsening heart failure.
-These early changes can often be addressed through simple adjustments to care, such as titration of medications, most often without requiring an appointment with the patient.
+The CardioMEMS HF System remotely monitors changes in pulmonary artery pressure, an early indicator of the onset of worsening heart failure.
+These early indicators can often be addressed through simple adjustments to care, such as titration of medications, often without requiring an appointment with the patient.

 Traditionally, clinicians have focused on physiological markers (patient weight, blood pressure, etc.) to detect worsening heart failure.
 Unfortunately, these markers appear late in the time course of decompensation.
 Relying on them leaves little time to respond before hospitalization is necessary.